sendgrid/wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+NO LONGER MAINTAINED.
 Send emails and upload contacts through SendGrid from your WordPress installation using SMTP or API integration.

 == Description ==

+*This plugin is no longer supported and will not work with the latest WordPress release.
+Feel free to fork the code from [GitHub|https://github.com/sendgrid/wordpress/] and revise the plugin to work for your needs.
+To learn more about Twilio SendGrid services visit SendGrid.com.*

 What is the SendGrid WordPress Plugin?